Claudicare Technique for Spinal Canal Decompression

 Symptoms

-Claudicare is a non-surgical technique used to widen the narrow lumbar spinal canal through a small incision in the back.
-This technique involves removing any excess tissue causing pressure on the nerve roots or narrowing the spinal canal.
+Claudicare is a non-surgical technique that widens the narrow lumbar spinal canal through a small incision in the back.
+This technique involves removing any excess tissue causing pressure on the nerve roots or narrowing the spinal canal New Techniques.

 What is meant by spinal canal stenosis?